awslabs/hids-cloudwatchlogs-opensearch-template/README.md

 5. Kibana visualizes the alerts in near real time.
 Kibana is a popular open-source visualization tool designed to work with Amazon ES, which provides a default installation of Kibana with every Amazon ES domain.

+Thanks to the [OSSEC Project Team](http://ossec.github.io/about.html#ossec-team) for authoring the OSSEC HIDS.

 # License
 [https://aws.amazon.com/asl/](https://aws.amazon.com/asl/)